soufiane-amt/webserv/README.md

 Methods that you call as many times as you wnat without changing the server state (data base associated with the server) are called idempotent like GET PUT DELETE non-idempotent like post

+/*Request Header structure*/
+Request       = Request-Line              ; Section 5.1
+                        *(( general-header        ; Section 4.5
+                         | request-header         ; Section 5.3
+                         | entity-header ) CRLF)  ; Section 7.1
+                        CRLF
+                        [ message-body ]          ; Section 4.3
+Request-Line: This is the first line of an HTTP request message, and it includes the HTTP method, the URL or path of the requested resource, and the HTTP version being used.
+For example, GET /index.html HTTP/1.1.

+general-header: These are headers that can be used in both request and response messages, such as Date, Cache-Control, and Connection.

+request-header: These are headers specific to HTTP request messages, such as User-Agent, Host, and Accept.

+entity-header: These are headers that describe the content or encoding of the message body, such as Content-Type, Content-Length, and Content-Encoding.

+CRLF: This represents a carriage return (\r) followed by a line feed (\n), which is used to indicate the end of a line in HTTP messages.

+message-body: This is the optional data that can be included in an HTTP request message, such as form data or file uploads.

+So, in summary, the definition you provided describes the structure of an HTTP request message, which includes a request line, a series of headers (which can be general, request-specific, or entity-specific), a blank line (indicated by CRLF), and an optional message body.